fishR-Core-Team/FSA/README.md

 devtools::install_github('droglenc/FSA')
 ```

-This installs the package from the source, so you will need to have R Tools installed on your system.
-[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) takes you to the download page for Windows.
-[R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/) has the required programs for Mac OS X.
+This installs the package from the source, so you will need to have R Tools installed on your system ([R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) or [R Tools for Mac OS X](https://cran.r-project.org/bin/macosx/tools/)).

 Alternatively, you may try to install from **RForge.net** with